Migrate self-managed PostgreSQL to RDS for PostgreSQL

 Prerequisites

-A destination RDS for PostgreSQL instance has been created with a storage space larger than that used by the source self-managed PostgreSQL.
+• A destination RDS for PostgreSQL instance has been created with a storage space larger than that used by the source self-managed PostgreSQL.
 For more information about how to create a destination RDS for PostgreSQL instance, see Create an RDS for PostgreSQL instance.

-To ensure compatibility, run the source and destination databases on the same version, or migrate from an earlier to a later version.
-Migrating from a later to an earlier version may cause compatibility issues.
+• To ensure compatibility, the destination database should run the same or a later version than the source database.
+Migrating data to an earlier version may cause compatibility issues.

-Create a database in the destination RDS for PostgreSQL instance to store the migrated data.
+• Create a database in the destination RDS for PostgreSQL instance to store the migrated data.
 For details, see Create a database.

 Precautions